newrelic/infra-integrations-sdk/docs/v3tov4.md

 ## GoSDK v4 API changes

-This section enumerates the main changes you have to keep in mind if you want to upgrade from GoSDK v3.x to v4.x
+This section enumerates the main changes you have to keep in mind to upgrade from GoSDK v3.x to v4.x.

 ### Entities

-In previous versions of the SDK, we had a distinction between Local and Remote entities.
+In previous versions of the SDK, we had a distinction between the Local Entity and Remote entities.
 You could get the `Local Entity` calling the method

 `func (i *Integration) LocalEntity() *Entity`